Project Manager & Creative Operations — Deliverythat feelseffortless

 Image Source

-End-to-end delivery of large-format print and digital branding for outdoor and lifestyle brands — HOKA, Patagonia, Stio, Urbane Café — covering scope, schedules, vendor routing, proofing, and on-site install.
+Start-to-finish delivery of large-format print and digital branding for outdoor and lifestyle brands (HOKA, Patagonia, Stio, Urbane Café), covering scope, schedules, vendor routing, proofing, and on-site install.

 RoleProject Manager, Creative Operations